 Learn more about Photinia

-The red-leaved shrub often appears as ornamental shrubs, in beds and in hedges.
+This red-leaved shrub is an ornamental shrub, in beds and in hedges.
 However, you can also plant it as a standalone.

-Abundant leaves quickly make the shrub opaque, which makes it one of the most commonly planted evergreen shrubs in hedges.
+Abundant leaves quickly make the shrub opaque, which makes it one of the most commonly planted evergreen hedge shrubs.

 Read also on shrubs